pascal-roth/thundertorch/source/ML_utils/getting_started/Trainer.rst

 Logger <https://www.comet.ml/site/>`__.
 In order to use this logger, a profile has to be made and the code has to be equipped with:

--  api_key: ENlkidpOntcgkoGGs5nkyhFv5
+-  api_key: personal api
--  project_name: general
+-  project_name: str
--  workspace: proth
+-  workspace: str
--  experiment_name: try_out
+-  experiment_name: str

 However, the usage of other logger systems is possible.
 An overview is given in the `PyTorch Lightning